 Do you understand what that means?
 Do you see what your terror is actually telling you?

-The person who is not elect — the person who has no relationship with God, no indwelling Spirit, no saving faith — does not lie awake at 3am terrified of losing God.
+The person who is not elect — the person who has no relationship with God, no indwelling Spirit, no saving faith — does not lie awake in the dark terrified of losing God.
 They don't care.
 They're not searching.
 They're not reading this page.
 They're not sobbing in the dark wondering if they belong to Him.
 The spiritually dead do not grieve the possibility of spiritual death.
 Corpses don't fear the grave.

 But you are awake.
 You are searching.
 You are terrified.
 And the terror is directional — it is aimed at God, not away from Him.
 You are not afraid of God in the way a criminal fears a judge.
 You are afraid of losing Him the way a child fears losing a parent.
 That fear — that desperate, grasping, white-knuckled terror of being separated from the God you love — is itself the evidence of the very relationship you're afraid you don't have.